 In protecting agricultural commodities against infestation, fumigation has been a traditional practice for farmers, traders, and processors.
 Insect infestation can cause millions of dollars worth of crops to be damaged every year during post-harvest handling.
-Adding to that the food loss during harvest season results to devastating effects on the global population as well as a huge waste of resources..
+Adding to that the food loss during harvest season results in devastating effects on the global population as well as a huge waste of resources.

-To solve this, chemicals such as carbon disulphide and hydrogen cyanide were first used as fumigants, but in recent years, methyl bromide and phosphine became more popular as safer, less toxic choices.
+To solve this, chemicals such as carbon disulfide and hydrogen cyanide were first used as fumigants, but in recent years, methyl bromide and phosphine became more popular as safer, less toxic choices.

 Fumigation has been linked to health risks such as respiratory problems

-It was found, however, that both methyl bromide and phosphine still had adverse health effects to workers handling the fumigants.
+It was found, however, that both methyl bromide and phosphine still had adverse health effects on workers handling the fumigants.
 These chemicals are known to be carcinogenic and can cause respiratory difficulties.